pagopa/io-react-native-cieid/README.md

 #### Android:

 This method uses the Android package name to open the CieID app and requires the app's package visibility in the manifest.
-The method will automatically use 'it.ipzs.cieid' for the production environment and 'it.ipzs.cieid.collaudo' for UAT.
+The method will automatically use `'it.ipzs.cieid'` for the production environment and `'it.ipzs.cieid.collaudo'` for UAT.

 #### iOS:

-This method is not available on iOS.
-Use Linking.openURL to open the CieID app on iOS.
+:warning: This method is not available on iOS.
+Use `Linking.openURL` to open the CieID app on iOS.

 In case you need to open the CieID app on iOS, you can use the following code: